fahd209/E-commerce/README.md

 ## Peace of code that I am proud of

 The most challenging part of this project was the shopping cart api.
 I started off by getting the data from the shoppingCart table and sending each shopping cart item one at a time and it wasn't working.
-I soon then found that the client is expecting a whole shopping cart object with all the item in a hashmap.
+I then found out that the client is expecting a whole shopping cart object with all the item in a hashmap.
 The format of the shopping cart JSON is down below:

 ```JSON
 {